Should my names be in one or two columns for importing?

 Only Store Subscribers' First Names

 You can also simply discard the last names of your subscribers.
-Many users never actually use the full names of their subscribers in the course of their email campaign, so don't feel you have to store this information, especially if you do not plan on using it.
+Many users never actually use the full names of their subscribers in the course of their email campaign, so don't feel like you have to store this information, especially if you do not plan on using it.

 Simply select "Skip" in the drop-down menu when assigning the last name column to a field in your AWeber account.